ShubhamSKadam/filmpire-AI_Powered_Movie_App/README.md

 Features include:

--   user authentication,
+-   User Authentication,
--   light and dark mode,
+-   Light and Dark mode,
--   API calls with axios and Redux,
+-   API calls with Axios and Redux,
--   actors and movie details page,
+-   Actors and Movie Details Page,
--   watchlist and list of favorite movies,
+-   Watchlist and List of Favorite Movies,
--   movie search functionality,
+-   Movie Search Functionality,
--   Alan AI voice functionality and many more.
+-   Alan AI Voice Functionality and many more.

 Alan works as an in-app voice assistant for the Filmpire project.